rafaelrodriguesaceno/report_phishing/README.md

 The script was made to continuously check if the fake pages are online and report it to the hosting providers until the takedown is done

 - Test if the site is online
-- Detects which hosting provider the site
+- Detects the hosting provider
 - Send email to hosting provider's @abuse requesting takedown
 - Runs again every 3 hours by default